-Communications minister Amy Adams used her NetHui 2013 keynote to announce a review of the TSO (Telecommunications Service Obligations).
-She also flagged a wider review of New Zealand telecommunications regulations.
+Communications minister Amy Adams used her NetHui 2013 keynote to announce a review of the Telecommunications Service Obligations (TSO) and a wider review of New Zealand telecommunications regulations.

-The review seems long overdue.
+The review is long overdue.
 Many of the rules now in place were written for an earlier era.

 Adams says the minimum speed requirement for internet access in the TSO is still measured in kilobits per second: "14.4 kilobits for 95 per cent of lines and 9.6 kilobits for 99 per cent of lines.
 Compare that to today where fibre offers peak speeds of at least 100 Mbps."